-What should I do if I feel I cannot continue my service or payment obligation?
+What should I do if I cannot continue my service or payment obligation?

 The Secretary of Health and Human Services may, under certain circumstances, suspend (put "on hold") or waive (excuse) the NELRP service or payment obligation.
-A request for a suspension or waiver must be submitted in writing to:
+A request for a suspension or waiver must be submitted through the BCRS Program Portal.
+Additional supporting documentation will be required following submission of the request.